Simulations of inertial liquid-lens coalescence with the pseudopotential lattice Boltzmann method: Introduction

 \section{Introduction}

 The coalescence of droplets is a fundamental process relevant to natural phenomena and many industrial applications, such as formation of rain drops~\cite{Low1982}, stability of emulsions~\cite{Goff1997,Kumar1996}, enhanced oil recovery~\cite{Perazzo2018}, coating~\cite{Eslamian2018} and printing~\cite{Wijshoff2018}.
 Coalescence is initiated when two droplets come into contact and form a growing liquid bridge.
 Finally, the two droplets merge into a single droplet, which relaxes to its equilibrium shape.
-The growth of the bridge is controlled by the interplay of capillarity, viscosity and inertia, and exhibits three different dynamic regimes: the inertial limited viscous regime~\cite{Paulsen2012,Paulsen2013,Anthony2020}, the viscous regime~\cite{Hopper1984,Eggers1999,Hopper1990}, and the inertial regime~\cite{Aarts2005, Paulsen2011}.
-The coalescence of suspended droplets in a fluid phase~\cite{Eggers1999, Duchemin2003, Aarts2005, Thoroddsen2007, Paulsen2011,Anthony2020} and sessile droplets on a substrate~\cite{Ristenpart2006, Narhe2008, Lee2012, HernandezSanchez2012, Eddi2013, Stone2022} have been investigated extensively.
+The growth of the bridge is controlled by the interplay of capillarity, viscosity and inertia, and exhibits three different dynamic regimes: the inertial limited viscous regime~\cite{Paulsen2012,Paulsen2013,Anthony2020}, the viscous regime~\cite{Hopper1984,Eggers1999,Hopper1990}, and the inertial regime~\cite{Aarts2005, Paulsen2011}. \revisedtext{These regimes are typically characterized by the Ohnesorge number, $Oh = \eta / \sqrt{\rho R \gamma}$, where $\eta$ is the dynamic viscosity, $\rho$ is the droplet liquid density, $R$ is the droplet radius, and $\gamma$ is the surface tension.
+This dimensionless number measures the dominance of viscosity over inertia.
+For $Oh \gg 1$, coalescence occurs in the viscous regime, whereas $Oh \ll 1$ indicates the inertial regime.
+The corresponding characteristic timescales are the viscous time, $\tau_v = \eta R / \gamma$, and the inertial time, $\tau_i = \sqrt{\rho R^3 / \gamma}$~\cite{Jacco2025}. } The coalescence of suspended droplets in a fluid phase~\cite{Eggers1999, Duchemin2003, Aarts2005, Thoroddsen2007, Paulsen2011,Anthony2020} and sessile droplets on a substrate~\cite{Ristenpart2006, Narhe2008, Lee2012, HernandezSanchez2012, Eddi2013, Stone2022} have been investigated extensively.
 At the initial stage of coalescence, in the viscous regime, the radius of the bridge grows as $r_0 \sim t$ for both spherical droplets and sessile droplets~\cite{HernandezSanchez2012}, whereas, in the inertial regime, the radius of bridge grows following $r_0 \sim t^{1/2}$ for spherical droplets~\cite{Burton2007,Paulsen2011, Xia2019} and $r_0 \sim t^{2/3}$ for sessile droplets on a substrate~\cite{Eddi2013}, which indicates that the geometry of droplets has a strong effect on the coalescence dynamics.
 The crossover from the viscous regime to the inertial regime of the bridge growth for spherical drops depends on fluid properties and drop size~\cite{Paulsen2011, Xia2019}.